spf13/spf13-vim/README.markdown

 ## [Undotree]

 If you undo changes and then make a new change, in most editors the changes you undid are gone forever, as their undo-history is a simple list.

-Since version 7.0 vim uses an undo-tree instead.
+Since version 7.0 Vim uses an undo-tree instead.
 If you make a new change after undoing changes, a new branch is created in that tree.
 Combined with persistent undo, this is nearly as flexible and safe as git ;-)

 Undotree makes that feature more accessible by creating a visual representation of said undo-tree.